height / Altitude

 R 38 were laid down as part of an order by the Government for

 November 1916, the Cabinet authorised plans for two ships, based

-more spending was agreed and three more ships were ordered,
+more spending was agreed and three more ships were ordered, designated

-was brought down in Suffolk and analysed in detail.
-It was agreed
+in Suffolk and analysed in detail.
+With this new ship details

-German designs.
-The discovery that L48 was a new "height climber" meant that the three new ships would be altered
+discovery that L48 was a new "height climber" which

+planes, meant that the three new British airships would be altered

 R 35 to have an extra cell